The Driver's Handbook

 You must not deposit or stack anything on a road (or road-related area) without approval.
 If any article or material, including fuel, falls from your vehicle on to a road, or you place any article or material on a road that could damage the road or cause danger to other road users, you must remove it, or take action to have it removed, as soon as you can do so safely.
 It is an offence to fail to do so.

-Further information on loading and towing is contained in the Load Restraint Guide and the Towing and Trailer Information Bulletin, which are available from Customer Service Centres.
+Further information on loading is contained in the Load Restraint Guide and the Towing and Trailer Information Bulletin, which is available from Customer Service Centres.

 If you wish to tow a trailer, caravan or another motor vehicle, you must first find out if you are allowed to tow with your vehicle by checking in your vehicle handbook or contacting the manufacturer.

 If the handbook or manufacturer recommend against towing, you must not use the vehicle to tow, even if a tow bar has been fitted.

 If your vehicle can be used for towing, there are restrictions imposed by the towing capacity of your vehicle and towbar.
 The trailer's loaded mass must not exceed the towing capacity of your vehicle or the capacity of the towbar (whichever is the lowest).
 You should also comply with any conditions imposed by the vehicle manufacturer.
 You can find the towing capacity by looking in the vehicle handbook or contacting the manufacturer.